jordanestenanderson/esten.github.io/_projects/handful-of-films.md

 			</div>
 			<div class="corner-message testimonial right-corner" style="background-color:#{{ page.hex }};">
 				<div class="corner-message-inner">
 					<h2>"Our new site combines functionality with the perfect dose of design elegance and sophistication.
-We only achieved this by how thorough and responsive your team was in consulting with intelligent and constructive suggestions."</h2>
+We only achieved this by how thorough your team was in consulting with intelligent and constructive suggestions."</h2>
 					<p>Niobe Thompson, Owner</p>
 				</div>
 			</div>